0xmycf/aoc-rust-template/README.md

 1. Clone this template
 2. create a file `touch input/cookie.txt`
-   and add your session cookie (without the *session=* part) you can get the cookie with the help of your developer tools of your website.
+   and add your session cookie (without the *session=* part) you can get the cookie with the help of the developer tools of your browser.
    3 will fail if you skip this step.
-3. Change into the input directory and download all inputs: `cd input && sh ./getalldays.sh 2021`
+3. Change into the input directory and download all inputs: `cd input && sh ./getalldays.sh 2021` (or any other available year)
 4. To start [visit the advent of code website](https://adventofcode.com).
    Then go into `main/src/days/day...`  where ... represents the day you wanna solve.